CaDIS: Cataract Dataset for Image Segmentation: Experiments

-The second experiment includes 17 classes given in Table \ref{tab:iou_exp2}.
-This experiment incorporates instrument classification that are grouped in categories according to appearance similarities and instrument types.
-This is to mitigate class imbalance but also to allow a degree of instrument classification in combination with anatomy segmentation.
+The second task includes 17 classes given in Table \ref{tab:iou_exp2}.
+This task incorporates instrument classification that are grouped in categories according to appearance similarities and instrument types.
+This task is to identify anatomical structures and also the main types of instruments that appear in the scene.
+The purpose of identifying the main instrument type simultaneously gives more information on the stage of the procedure through scene segmentation.
+For distinct instrument types, the type of instrument can also help differentiating overlapping instruments in the segmentation output which would otherwise be shown as one merged area.
+In addition, grouping instrument classes mitigates class imbalance while also allow a degree of instrument classification in combination with anatomy segmentation.
 In particular, the classes that are merged are: i) hydrosdissection cannula and handle, viscoelastic cannula, Rycroft cannula and handle and Charleux Cannula as cannula and ii) Bonn and Troutman forceps as tissue forceps while all the other instrument classes were merged with the respective handle.
 For example, from the statistics of Table \ref{tab:dataset_statistics}, it can be seen that the Troutman forceps do not appear in the validation set, are in 14 frames of the test set and also have a similar appearance to the Bonn forceps.
 Therefore, they are merged with the Bonn Forceps.
 Similarly, the charleux cannula is merged with the other cannula instruments.
 In addition, the instruments that only appear in the training set, cover relatively few pixels in the frame and cannot be merged with another instrument class were ignored during training.
 The ignored classes are: suture needle, needle holder, vitrectomy handpiece, marker, cotton, iris hooks and Mendez ring.